will123195/pouchdb-connect/README.md

   }
 }

-// Book is now a "connected" component export default connect(db)(Book)
+// make this a "connected" component export default connect(db)(Book)
 ```